WhatTheDickens/suny-geneseo-writing-guide/docs/_process/writing-outside-the-classroom.md

 ---
 layout: page
-title: "Writing outside the classroom"
+title: "Writing Outside the Classroom"
 ---

 Take out a clean sheet of paper and write, one hundred times, "I will not begin an essay the night before it is due."
 Then read the rest of this section.